-Nanovic Hall is the state-of-the-art new home to the Department of Political Science and its affiliated centers and programs.
+Nanovic Hall is the state-of-the-art home to the Department of Political Science and its affiliated centers and programs.

 The Department's signature main subfields include: